joshlevinson/Sample-WP2Markdown/Suite/superadmin.md

 - Managing user accounts and permissions
 - Deleting users

- The superadmin is selected when the account is created and is responsible for the overall user managementÂ for that account.
+ The superadmin is selected when the account is created and is responsible for the overall user management for that account.
 This permission can only be transferred to another user by Emarsys Support.

 ### Why do we need a superadmin?